-Even if the driver failed to yield the right of way, New York and Long Island practice comparative negligence, which means that even if the individual did not yield the right of way in many circumstances, though not in most, they can still have a claim for damages.
-This process can be best explained using a failure to yield lawyer in Long Island.
+Even if the driver failed to yield the right of way, New York and Long Island practice comparative negligence.
+This means that even if the individual did not yield the right of way in many circumstances, though not in most, they can still have a claim for damages.
+This process can be best explained having a discussion with a failure to yield attorney in Long Island.

 In most cases, the person that has failed to yield the right of way will have primary responsibility, if not all responsibility, in a motor vehicle accident.
 To the extent that the failure to yield the right of way puts the majority of fault on the violator, it makes it a much more challenging claim for any lawyer who has a client who failed to yield.